timhadler/chess-timer-unity/README.md

 # chess-timer-unity

 This is a simple UI game to implement time control for a game of chess.
+Allows you to select from a given list how long each player has for the game, and allows for bonus time.